 Somerset is a boredom-free zone

-If you can bear to tear yourself away from your hut, you’ll find no shortage of things to discover and enjoy in the local area – most people head straight past Somerset on the M5 and don’t know what they’re missing!
+If you can bear to tear yourself away from your The Old Milking Parlour, you’ll find no shortage of things to discover and enjoy in the local area – most people head straight past Somerset on the M5 and don’t know what they’re missing!

 England’s smallest cathedral city is just five miles away.
 The name derives from the three wells dedicated to St Andrew, one is in the Market Place where an outdoor market takes place on Wednesdays and Saturdays (it was first established in 1136 AD!), and two are on the grounds of the moated Bishop’s Palace and the magnificent Wells Cathedral.